 They called project 1kp.
 One thousand plant transcriptomes.

 Most sequencing projects focus on just one species number, often looking at that one species under different conditions.
 And most of the species studied are the standard set- the models like Arabidopsis and Chlamy, a few crop plants, with maybe a moss thrown in for good measure.
 But the researchers behind the 1000 plant initiative aimed to select a set that spanned as much evolutionary diversity as possible.
-They aimed to sequence at least one species for every plant family known.
+They aim to sequence at least one species for every plant family known.

 Because of the unique breadth of species investigated, the data contained in the 1kp project can help iron out uncertainties in plant phylogeny, i.e, plant family relationships.
 And it can help track the development of complex traits- such as the development of vascular tissues or seeds or flowers- through evolutionary time.